Pain Points for Automotive Suppliers

 - RFID serial numbers to track manufacturing history.

 Success Stories with RFID

-In 2007, Hyundai/Kia motors group began using RFID to monitor the flow of parts from delivery to distribution centers, the repackaging process, and final shipment out to overseas distribution centers and factories.
+In 2007, Hyundai/Kia Motors group began using RFID to monitor the flow of parts from delivery to distribution centers, the repackaging process, and final shipment out to overseas distribution centers and factories.
 Doing so allowed completion reports to be generated automatically and produced insights into optimization and cutting down on any errors previously caused by human intervention.
-Consequently, the RFID system has allowed Hyundai/Kia motors to reduce their logistics and production costs.
+Consequently, the RFID system has allowed Hyundai/Kia Motors to reduce their logistics and production costs.

 In tire manufacturing, labels are applied to rubber, chemicals, and machines to ensure proper production.
-When an improper tag is detected in the loader, the production will not begin.
+When an improper tag is detected in the loader, production will not begin.
 As a result, companies limit both errors and waste.
-RFID tags have also allowed companies to monitor mileage of vehicle fleets and track compliance from tire production to final scrapping.
+RFID tags have also allowed companies to monitor the mileage of vehicle fleets and track compliance from tire production to final scrapping.

 Implementing an RFID System

-Altogether, a proper RFID system creates visibility, boosts productivity and reduces errors.
-Regardless of the layout of your organization, an RFID system is ultimately the interaction between applied tags, readers and a database that stores information.
+Altogether, a proper RFID system creates visibility, boosts productivity, and reduces errors.
+Regardless of the layout of your organization, an RFID system is ultimately the interaction between applied tags, readers, and a database that stores information.
 With this in mind, setting up an RFID system to improve your operations doesn’t have to be a daunting task.
 RMS Omega Technologies has over 20 years of experience in crafting productivity solutions for businesses and has a team of RFID experts that will analyze the unique needs of your operations.
 Our expertise and partnership with leading RFID device manufacturers like Zebra Technologies have been a winning combination for companies big and small in creating greater visibility and efficiency within their organization.